pentestfunctions/mshta_mp3_polyglot/README.md

 This tool is intended for **authorized security testing and educational purposes only**.
 Always obtain proper permissions before testing on any system or network you don't own.

-## 📜 License

-MIT License - See the LICENSE file for details.

 ## 🔗 Links

 - [Personal Website](https://hacknexus.io)